Mark Steele (conspiracy theorist): Shooting conviction

 In 1993, Steele was convicted of the shooting of a teenage girl, who had been hit by a shot from a handgun fired by Steele during an argument outside the Redskins Pub, Washington, Tyne and Wear.
 Steele, who was working as a bouncer at the pub, claimed that he was concerned about his safety and brandished the weapon out of "bravado".
 In court, Steele admitted to unlawful wounding, possession of a firearm with an intent to endanger life and illegal possession of ammunition.
 Steele was sentenced to eight years' imprisonment.
 The bullet entered the victim's skull and she was left with serious disabilities.
 In January 2006, the Sunday Mail interviewed the victim, and stated she was able to walk again with the use of sticks.

 Political involvement

-In 2019, he was photographed with a member of the English Defence League, a far-right, Islamophobic organization in the United Kingdom.
+In 2019, he was photographed with a member of the English Defence League, a far-right, Islamophobic organisation.